Georgia (U.S. state): Ecology

 The state of Georgia has approximately 250 tree species and 58 protected plants.
 Georgia's native trees include red cedar, a variety of pines, oaks, hollies, cypress, sweetgum, scaly-bark and white hickories, and sabal palmetto.
 East Georgia is in the subtropical coniferous forest biome and conifer species as other broadleaf evergreen flora make up the majority of the southern and coastal regions.
 Yellow jasmine and mountain laurel make up just a few of the flowering shrubs in the state.

 White-tailed deer are found in nearly all counties of Georgia.
 The northern mockingbird and brown thrasher are among the 160 bird species that live in the state.

 Reptiles include the eastern diamondback, copperhead, and cottonmouth snakes as well as alligators; amphibians include salamanders, frogs and toads.
 There are about 79 species of reptile and 63 amphibians known to live in Georgia.
 The Argentine black and white tegu is currently an invasive species in Georgia.
 It poses a problem to local wildlife by chasing down and killing many native species and dominating habitats.

 The most popular freshwater game fish are trout, bream, bass, and catfish, all but the last of which are produced in state hatcheries for restocking.
 Popular saltwater game fish include red drum, spotted seatrout, flounder, and tarpon.
 Porpoises, whales, shrimp, oysters, and blue crabs are found inshore and offshore of the Georgia coast.

+In 2008, a Georgia man was convicted for illegally killing a vagrant Florida panther that had walked 960 km to Troup County from SW Florida.